prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 1. Your **Practice** environment should now show in the list of Environments.

-> Your environment may take a few minutes to provision.
+   >**Note** : Your environment may take a few minutes to provision.
 Refresh the page if needed.